Canada wheat exports dogged by quality complaints

 Problems include underweight shipments, lower-than-expected protein content and gluten strength in the wheat, and even the occasional mixture of wheat with other agricultural products.

 In October, Singapore-based Prima Group found 850 kilograms of peas in a 25-tonne wheat shipment.
-A metric ton is the equivalent of about 2,200 pounds (1,000 kilograms).
+A metric tonne is the equivalent of about 2,200 pounds (1,000 kilograms).

 “We don’t know what’s going on in the system here,” said Prima advisor Derek Sliworsky in Winnipeg, who said that while not all Canadian wheat shipments suffer from poor quality, “we don’t have these problems from other origins.”
 Prima buys between 500,000 and 1 million tonnes of Canadian wheat a year to produce flour at its mills in Singapore, Sri Lanka and China.